Are you after some miniature fish that are also full of personality?

 Water care and requirements

 The Chili Rasbora is a freshwater fish that inhabits soft, acidic water with tropical temperatures.
 Other characteristics of the ideal tank for these nano fish are dim lighting and slow flow.
 Chili Rasboras are also extremely intolerant to the presence of Nitrogen in their water.
-This means it’s essential to keep the Ammonia, Nitrite, and Nitrate at a minimum.
+This means it’s essential to keep the Ammonia, Nitrite, and Nitrate at a minimum and, ideally, non-existent.

 Here are the optimal water parameters for a Chili Rasbora fish: